The Best Places to See Snow Near Melbourne

 When: June to September.
 See the latest Mt.
 Donna Buang snow report.

-Falls Creek is Victoria’s largest area of skiable terrain and the fact that it’s home to the National Cross Country Skiing Team is proof that it’s a great location to get your family out and about in the snow.
+Falls Creek is Victoria’s largest area of skiable terrain and the fact that it’s home to the National Cross Country Skiing Team is proof that it’s a great location to get your family out and about to see snow near Melbourne.

 If your kids also love downhill skiing, there are a total of 90 runs to choose from with a good few catering for beginners.
-Victoria’s longest green (easy) run is also here while most of the others are for more advanced skiers.
+Victoria’s longest green (easy) run is also here, while most others are for more advanced skiers.
 For older kids who enjoy the adventure of staying up late, night skiing is also available a couple of times a week.

-To help your little ones get the skills they need to keep them safe on the slopes, this resort has a variety of age-grouped classes on offer – for 3-6-year-olds, 6-12-year-olds, and Teen Academy for 13-17-year-olds.
-A snowboard program is also available for 3-5-year-olds.
+To help your little ones get the skills they need to keep them safe on the slopes, this resort has a variety of age-grouped classes on offer – for three-six-year-olds, six-12-year-olds, and Teen Academy for 13-to 17-year-olds.
+A snowboard program is also available for three-five-year-olds.

 Where: Bogong High Plains Rd, Falls Creek

-When: Saturday 6th June - Sunday 4th October 2020.
+When: See snow near Melbourne from June to October.
 See the latest Falls Creek snow report.

 This snow-covered slope has a lot going for it – and probably the main thing is its proximity to Melbourne.
 Imagine seeing snow just two hours from the CBD!